 The one downside to this Vitamix comparison and very powerful blender is somewhat ironic – it is SO powerful.
 Like, trip an electrical circuit in your kitchen powerful. 🙈 Yep, I definitely tripped our circuit the first time I tried to make soup in the Vitamix.
 Soups blend and heat up right in the Vitamix container for 4-5 minutes, so it was likely too much for my kitchen circuits that had other appliances running as well.
 While it was an easy fix to switch back the breaker box, it’s still an important factor to consider!
 It also may vary from house to house – note that I have never had an issue blending regular smoothies, sauces, or nut butter so far.

 The Ninja model blends great too.
-I’ve also made countless smoothies, sauces, and nut butters in my own 5-year old Ninja.
+I’ve also made countless smoothies, sauces, and nut butter in my own 5-year old Ninja.
 While this particular model (Ninja Professional Blender, Pro System 1100) may not blend things to as fine of consistency as the higher end Vitamix, it definitely gets the job done!
 Plus, it’s lasted me at least 5 years with very little problems.
 The one side note is that you do have to chop up ingredients a little more in order for the Ninja blenders to properly blend it together.
 Many people don’t want to make fancy schmancy things in their blender, and that’s cool too!
 If you’re a margarita type of gal (or guy) and just want a reliable blender for your summer frozen margs, then this is the right blender for you, my friend!

 It really depends on what you want it for!
 I’m a huge fan of cooking and experimenting in the kitchen, so I would place my vote for the Vitamix in regards to overall blending capabilities.
 But, I lasted many years using my Ninja for many of my cooking adventures, so it can also be an option for a person who may not use the blender every day, but wants a dependable model.

-There you have it folks, a broken down Vitamix vs Ninja blender comparison to help you decide which purchase you should make!
+There you have it, folks, a broken down Vitamix vs Ninja blender comparison to help you decide which purchase you should make!
 Let’s quickly sum up our findings.